-FDLE leaders regularly initiate workgroups to assess a unit's strengths, weaknesses, opportunities and threats; the department completes a SWOT Analysis annually.
-The department solicits the feedback of Florida's police chiefs, sheriffs and other criminal justice stakeholders.
-FDLE utilizes statewide crime data and trends, demand for services and performance data to determine where to place resources and what additional resources will be required over the next several years to ensure strategic goals and objectives are achieved.
+FDLE leaders regularly assess a unit's strengths, weaknesses, opportunities and threats and the department completes a SWOT Analysis annually.
+The department also solicits feedback from Florida's police chiefs, sheriffs and other criminal justice stakeholders.
+The department is currently developing a strategic plan that will outline goals, objectives, key tasks and measures of success.
+The strategic plan will detail a unified vision of FDLE's future and ensure the department remains at the forefront of law enforcement and criminal justice issues.